 Other picnic supplies you might want to bring along include bug spray, sunscreen, a trash bag for cleanup and an umbrella for shade.
-You may also want to consider packing a few games to stretch out the day.
+You may also want to take along a few games to stretch out the day.
 Kites and a Frisbee are classic if you have enough outdoor space.
 Board games, books and playing cards are also good options.

 The best picnic foods are snacks, drinks and meals that are easy to transport and eat.
+Think handheld items like sandwiches and wraps.
 Foods that can be made ahead of time are also preferable.

-Staying hydrated is important when it’s hot.
+Staying hydrated is important.
 While water is always a good idea, drinks like iced tea and lemonade are tasty and seasonal – and who can resist an Arnold Palmer?
-If you’re staying home to picnic, you can always mix up a spiked version for the adults.

 When it comes to snacks, the possibilities are practically endless.
 Though you can’t go wrong with chips or pretzels, consider chopped vegetables, nuts and/or trail mix; not only are these snacks healthier, they’ll take up less room compared to airy chip bags and won’t get crushed as easily.
-These healthy road trip snacks are also great for picnics.
+These healthy road trip snacks also work well for picnics.

-Seasonal fruits like berries, cherries, grapes, peaches and watermelon are excellent summer picnic treats.
-For something a bit sweeter, desserts that don’t need utensils like cookies, cupcakes and brownies are ideal.
+Fresh fruits like berries, cherries, grapes, peaches and watermelon are excellent picnic treats.
+For something a bit sweeter, pack desserts that don’t need utensils like cookies, cupcakes and brownies.

 Finding a Spot

-Massachusetts has guidelines for park visitors.
-Dunn State Park in Gardner and Look Park in Florence are classic picnicking spots.
-Fans of flowers will like the Tower Hill Botanic Garden in Boylston or Cape Cod Lavender Farm in Harwich, while those who are planning a picnic with waterscapes will appreciate Chapel Brook Falls in Ashfield or Sages Ravine in Sheffield.
+Dunn State Park in Gardner and Look Park in Florence are classic Massachusetts picnicking spots.
+Fans of flowers can picnic on the tables or mowed grassy areas throughout the grounds of Tower Hill Botanic Garden in Boylston (purchasing admission tickets online in advance is recommended).
+And those planning a picnic with waterscapes will appreciate Crane Beach in Ipswich and World’s End in Hingham.

-Great views of water can be found at Chittenango Falls State Park in Cazenovia, Lake Erie State Park in Brocton, Letchworth State Park in Castile and Heckscher State Park Beach on Long Island.
+From the urban parks of the city to the scenic landscapes of upstate, New York offers a variety of picnic-perfect settings to cater to any mood.
+For great views of the water, visit Chittenango Falls State Park in Cazenovia, Lake Erie State Park in Brocton, Letchworth State Park in Castile or Heckscher State Park Beach on Long Island.
 Those looking to feel close to nature will like Orange County Arboretum in Campbell Hall and Yaddo Gardens in Saratoga Springs.

 What’s your favorite part of planning a picnic?
-Share your favorite picnic spots in the comments below.
+Share your favorite picnic spot in the comments below.